 For all classes at Central PA AME, applicants receive a professional vision screening.

-A: Our fee is $145 for First, Second, and Third Class airmen medical examinations.
-A requested EKG submitted electronically to the FAA is $50.
-Our fee for AME Assisted Special Issuance review and issuance of an interim certificate is $75.
-Additional work required for a Special Issuance will be invoiced at an hourly rate.
+A: Our fee is $195 for First, Second, and Third Class airmen medical examinations.
+A requested EKG submitted electronically to the FAA is $55.
+Our fee for AME Assisted Special Issuance review and issuance of an interim certificate is $100.
+Additional work required for a Special Issuance will be invoiced at an hourly rate which is $200/hour.
 We accept cash, personal checks, Visa, MasterCard, and Discover.

 Q: Does medical insurance cover my FAA examination?